Growing skills. Building confidence. Strengthening communities.

 On a Work and Income benefit

-Have an interest in horticulture
+Have an interest in hands-on learning in a productive garden setting